Most churches don’t fail because of some salacious scandal or dramatic clashing of personalities.

 2 Timothy 3:5 NIV

-A hollow Christian is someone who can say all the right things but have no power.
+A hollow Christian says all the right things but has no power.

-A Christian without convictions is someone who can exist a long time in church, but fail to produce anything meaningful in terms of positive impact in the lives of others.
-This runs contrary to how Jesus lived, and who we are supposed to be modeling our lives after.
+A Christian without convictions can exist for a long time in church but fail to produce anything meaningful in terms of positive impact in the lives of others.
+This runs contrary to how Jesus lived and who we are supposed to be modeling our lives after.

 But mark this: There will be terrible times in the last days.
 [2] People will be lovers of themselves, lovers of money, boastful, proud, abusive, disobedient to their parents, ungrateful, unholy, [3] without love, unforgiving, slanderous, without self-control, brutal, not lovers of the good, [4] treacherous, rash, conceited, lovers of pleasure rather than lovers of God—